THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 • They help the organization develop agility

-Businesses that invest in leadership development programs see better results on their bottom line.
+Businesses that invest in leadership development programs see better results in their bottom line.

-As for attracting and retaining talent, companies typically find it more effective to develop internal candidates rather than bringing new people in from the outside.
-This encourages top performers to stay, and makes the company a better place to work, making it easier to attract candidates when they must be sourced externally.
+Companies typically find it more effective to develop internal candidates rather than bring new people in from the outside when it comes to attracting and retaining talent.
+This encourages top performers to stay, builds the company culture, and creates a better workplace.
+It makes it easier to attract candidates when they must be sourced externally.

 Leadership Development and the First-Level Leader

-“First-level” leaders are those who are transitioning from being an individual contributor to being a leader.
-This may mean becoming a team leader, or managing a project, for example.
-At this level, emerging leaders need to acquire tactical skills to succeed in leadership.
+“First-level” leaders are transitioning from being individual contributors to being leaders.
+For example, this may mean becoming a team leader or managing a project.
+At this level, emerging leaders must acquire tactical skills to succeed in leadership.
 Skills necessary for first-level leaders include:

 • Effective communication